John Keats: Letters

 The poem On death on a wall at Breestraat 113 in Leiden, Netherlands.

 Keats's letters were first published in 1848 and 1878.
 Critics in the 19th century disregarded them as distractions from his poetic works, but in the 20th century they became almost as admired and studied as his poetry, and are highly regarded in the canon of English literary correspondence.
 T. S. Eliot called them "certainly the most notable and most important ever written by any English poet."

 Keats spent much time considering poetry itself, its constructs and impacts, displaying a deep interest unusual in his milieu, who were more easily distracted by metaphysics or politics, fashions or science.
 Eliot wrote of Keats's conclusions: "There is hardly one statement of Keats' about poetry which ... will not be found to be true, and what is more, true for greater and more mature poetry than anything Keats ever wrote."

 Few of Keats's letters remain from the period before he joined his literary circle.
-From spring 1817, however, there is a rich record of his prolific and impressive letter-writing skills.
-He and his friends, poets, critics, novelists, and editors wrote to each other daily, and Keats's ideas are bound up in the ordinary, his day-to-day missives sharing news, parody and social commentary.
-They glitter with humour and critical intelligence.
-Born of an "unself-conscious stream of consciousness," they are impulsive, full of awareness of his own nature and his weak spots.
+From spring 1817, however, there is a record of his letter-writing skills.
+He and his friends, poets, critics, novelists, and editors wrote to each other daily, and Keats's ideas are in the ordinary, his day-to-day missives sharing news, parody and social commentary.
+They contain humour and critical intelligence.
+Born of an "unself-conscious stream of consciousness," they are impulsive, aware of his own nature and his shortcomings.

 When his brother George went to America, Keats wrote to him in detail, the body of letters becoming "the real diary" and self-revelation of Keats's life, as well as an exposition of his philosophy, with the first drafts of poems containing some of Keats's finest writing and thought.
 Gittings sees them as akin to a "spiritual journal" not written for a specific other, so much as for synthesis.

 Keats also reflected on the background and composition of his poetry.
 Specific letters often coincide with or anticipate the poems they describe.
 In February to May 1819 he produced many of his finest letters.
 Writing to his brother George, Keats explored the idea of the world as "the vale of Soul-making", anticipating the great odes he wrote some months later.
 In the letters Keats coined ideas such as the Mansion of Many Apartments and the Chameleon Poet, which came to gain common currency and capture the public imagination, though only making single appearances as phrases in his correspondence.
 The poetical mind, Keats argued: